 No. The Township is not responsible for leaf pickup in the fall.
 It is the responsibility of the homeowner to maintain and dispose of their leaf collection.

-The Township does provide a container in the rear parking lot of the Municipal Complex at 1025 Horsham Road.
+The Township does offer leaf & branch drop the third Saturday or each month from 8 AM - 12 PM at the Public Works Facility, 1005 Horsham Road.
 Leaf waste includes leaves, garden residue, shrubbery, and tree trimmings but does not include grass.
 Please no stumps, tree trunks or logs.
 All leaf waste must be placed in biodegradable bags.

 Horsham Township does not perform curbside trash or recycling pick up.
 You must contract a trash hauler to collect your trash.
 Please go to Trash and Recycling